HimesGroup/BMIN503_Final_Project/README.md

 # BMIN503/EPID600 Final Project

 **Alzheimer's Disease GWAS Analysis**
-I am going to look at Alzheimer’s GWAS data for Chr1-22 and generate a Manhatten Plot and Q-Q plot to visualize statistically significant associations.
+I am going to look at Alzheimer’s GWAS data for Chr1-22 and generate a Manhattan Plot and a Q-Q plot to visualize statistically significant associations.
 I will then functionally annotate and map these variants using the FUMA platform.

 This repository contains:

 BMIN503_Final_Project/R_script/ManhattanPlot_QQ_Plot_Chr19_Rscript:   Rscript to load Chromosome 19 GWAS SNPTEST output and generate plots
-BMIN503_Final_Project/
+BMIN503_Final_Project/SNPTEST_Output/:                                Directory containing Chr1-22 SNPTEST GWAS Summary Outputs

-relevant files to analyze GWAS Data for Chr1-22.
+BMIN503_Final_Project/Output_files/:                                  Directory containing Manhattan Plot and QQ plot

-The GWAS summary outputs can be found in the GWAS_output directory.
+.
 The Rscript used to generate the Manhattan Plots can be found in the R_Script directory